MichaelCurrin/code-cookbook/recipes/shell/ssh/keys.md

 - `-f ~/.ssh/foo.key`: Specifies the filename of the key file.
 - `-C COMMENT`: A comment added to the end to help identify.
 This could be `"your_email@example.com"` as recommended by GitHub docs or rather use `"$USER@$HOSTNAME"` as it is specific to your machine.

-See also [page](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) in the `git` docs but this doesn't add much to what is covered above.
+See also this SSH Public Key [tutorial](https://git-scm.com/book/en/v2/Git-on-the-Server-Generating-Your-SSH-Public-Key) on Git's docs, but that doesn't add much to what is covered above.

 ## Passphrase